Who am I?

 I have worked for a bank as a systems programmer.
 I wrote S/360 assembler, JCL, APL, NCL, punched cards to control cheque sorting machines, wrote C code using trigraphs and did my best to stay away from COBOL.

-We ISO 9000-ed.
+We ISO 9001-ed.
 We CMM-ed.
 We worshipped at the shiny brown altar of Watts Humphrey.
 We nodded in recognition when Walker Royce said his father’s waterfalls were taken out of context.
-We went to the pub.
-A lot.
+We went to the pub and laughed.

 Politics?
 I think I’m centre-left.
 I’m not a card-carrying member of the Australian Labor Party, but I live with one.
 I have a strong interest in Australian, US, and other countries’ political landscape and issues.